rittikornt/NightEngine2/README.md

 ![Screenshot](https://i.imgur.com/orlfchK.png)

 ## Summary
 NightEngine2 is a open-source 3D component-based game engine written in C++.
 This is a project migrated from my old repo [NightEngine](https://bitbucket.org/BellyLand/nightengine/overview).
+This project is mostly for education purpose and is by no mean production ready.

 ## Feature List
 --Coming Soon